soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Definitions-Director-DestinyActivityGraphConnectionDefinition.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-Nodes on a graph can be visually connected: this appears to be the information about which nodes to link.It appears to lack more detailed information, such as the path for that linking.
+Nodes on a graph can be visually connected: this appears to be the information about which nodes to link.
+It appears to lack more detailed information, such as the path for that linking.

 ## Schema
 * **Schema Type:** Definition